moble/GWFrames/README.md

 [Triton](https://github.com/moble/Triton) to perform noise-weighted overlap calculations, and with numerous bug reports and helpful suggestions.
 Serguei Ossokine also helped substantially by cross-checking the post-Newtonian formulas and results.
+Dante Iozzo has done his best to keep things working as this code enters its dotage.

 Other contributions are entirely welcome.
 The preferred method is via github's excellent interface.
 If you have a bug report, just go to